Home

 Once this thought pattern is established, it makes the whole process so much easier.
 Simply ask, "Will this investment / trade / software / subscription make or lose me money?"
 Once an answer has been established, a clear course of action will present itself.

-At first, investing can feel like gambling and many beginners want to learn how to play the stock market, but the real skill starts to come as an investor takes it more seriously.
+At first, investing can feel like gambling and many beginners want to learn how to play the stock market, thinking that they can understand the moves of the Dow Jones or NASDAQ, but the real skill starts to come as an investor takes it more seriously.

 Ideally, look to purchase two types of software.
 One will be for personal money management.
 This can be used for profit and loss and keeping track of the costs of subscriptions, stockbrokers and the like.
 The other will be used for tracking stock and fund prices, storing company news, technical and fundamental analysis and more.

 4. Learn about money management.
-Every investor will have the occassional (at best) loser and it is vital that no individual holding can wipe out a portfolio.
+Every investor will have the occasional (at best) loser and it is vital that no individual holding can wipe out a portfolio.
 Understanding asset allocation is vital.

 Years of talking to people about investments has taught me that there are fundamental differences between the way investors behave.
 New investors ask for 'a tip' and want to know, "What should I buy?".

-In contrast, professionals do not want tips.
+In contrast, professional fund managers (information here) do not want tips.
 They have dozens of good ideas of their own.
 They won't be sharing those ideas with you and they will not be expecting you to share yours.
 Instead, they ask about how you allocate money.
 "Which sectors and markets do you like and why?"
 The difference between these approaches is like night and day.

 5. Read widely.
 Getting a wide ranging education in personal finance, corporate finance, taxation, economics and investment theories will help.
 However, finding areas of the world or business in which you can become relatively expert can help in the process of finding investments.